Do you have a blog? Do this to improve your SEO positioning

 • Capital letters

-The metadata gives us visibility in the results pages before the user's queries.
+Metadata gives us visibility on the results pages to user queries.
 It is the most important part of how to attract the user to the website, that is, the first impression they have of the site, where they decide if they should click.
 To do this, you need to draw their attention:

-Therefore, we will focus on two main elements:
+Therefore, we will focus on two elements mainly:

 2. Description